HTTP Header

 Parameter Description

-Note: Directories must start and end with / and can only include letters, numbers, and some special characters (underscore, hyphen, percent sign, period).
+Note: Directories must start and end with / and can only include letters, numbers and some special characters (underscore, hyphen, percent sign, period).
 Separate multiple directories with line breaks.

 Parameter Description

-Exception UA Excludes User Agents using regex.
+Exclude User-Agent Exclude User Agents using regex.

 Status Code Matches specific HTTP status codes.
 Separate multiple codes with ;, e.g., 200;404.

-Request Method Matches HTTP request methods.
+Access-Control-Allow-Methods Match HTTP request methods.
 Separate multiple methods with ;, e.g., GET;POST.

-Exception URL (Regex) Excludes URLs using regex, e.g., .*\.jpg$.
+Exclude URL (Regex) Exclude URLs using regex, e.g., .*\.jpg$.

 Choose one of the following: